rajat-FutureTodayInc/Row-Report-Aggregator/Templates/Readme.txt

 2. Raw_input File ---> This file needs to be uploaded by the user if he wants to generate output for multiple inputs in a single excel file.
                        The output for each inputs will be stored in seperate sheets.
-Sample input is shown in Raw_input file.
+Sample input is shown in raw_input_file1.xlsx file.
 Note- The columns that are required to group the data should be necessarily present in the raw_input file.
 Other columns will not affect the output.
 They may or may not be present.